MONTGOMERY COUNTY PUBLIC SCHOOLS

 Schools may participate in the CACFP afterschool meal program if:

-The Summer Meals Program is designed to provide nutritious meals at no cost to children 18 years old and younger.
-Our Summer Meals Program is designed to bridge the “nutrition gap” when school is out.
+The MCPS Summer Meals Program provides nutritious meals at no cost and is designed to provide food and nutrition when school is out.

-The MCPS Department of Food and Nutrition Services is the summer food service sponsor in Montgomery County and about 9,500 children are served at approximately 120 locations each day.
+The MCPS Department of Food and Nutrition Services (DFNS) is the Summer Food Service (SFSP) sponsor in Montgomery County and serves approximately 9,500 children across 120 summer meals locations each day.

 Click here to view the list of 2025 summer food service meal sites.
 No appointment is necessary.
 However, meals must be eaten at the location.